 Names are so ancient that no one knows when people began using them.

-And there are always at the beginning of any new venture: A new life, a new business, a discovery...
+They are always at the beginning of any new venture, life, business, or discovery...

 And where do radio stations get their names?